Battle of 33rd Street

 The Battle of 33rd Street rivalry refers to the men's college basketball rivalry between Drexel University and University of Pennsylvania ('Penn') in Philadelphia, Pennsylvania.
 The rivalry is fueled by the proximity of the schools to each other, as the rivalry is known for being the closest geographical rivalry in NCAA Division I college sports.
 The campuses of the two schools share a physical border, and the teams' home courts are mere blocks away from each other, as Drexel's Daskalakis Athletic Center is located at 34th and Market Street, and Penn's historic Palestra is located on 33rd Street south of Walnut Street.
 The series was originally played at the Palestra every year until 2015 with the exception of the 2008 game, when Penn played at Drexel for the first time in team history.
 Beginning in 2015, the location began alternating between the two schools.

 Beginning with the 2023–24 season, Drexel officially became part of the Philadelphia Big 5, which historically included the Philadelphia area's five other Division I programs—Penn, La Salle, Saint Joseph's, Temple, and Villanova.
 The current Big 5 format sees the six teams divided into three-team pods, with Drexel and Penn being placed in separate pods.
 While they will likely continue to play annually, they will not do so within the Big 5 unless both teams finish in the same position in their respective pods.

 The teams began playing against each other annually during the 1996–97 NCAA basketball season.
 Previous to this season, the teams faced each other only eight times.
 Seven of those games were during the 1920s, where Penn won all seven, and the eighth game was in 1988, where Drexel won 70–69.

-In the 2023–24 season, Drexel was admitted into the Philadelphia Big 5.
-Within the conference, Drexel and Penn do not play annually, but instead play against each other in years that they are in the same pod, or if they are matched up against each other in the Big 5 Championship.